keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 These laws are *necessary truths*.

-1. Impossible
-2. Contingent but false
-3. Contingent and true
-4. Necessarily true

 Some truths are necessary -- they have to be true and can be known with certainty.

+>There's actually a whole scale of 'modality')
+> 1. Impossible
+> 2. Contingent but false
+> 3. Contingent and true
+> 4. Necessarily true

 </section><section data-markdown>